ragAgar/chat_using_NN/README.md

 chat=# CREATE TABLE login2(email varchar(40),pass varchar(40),status varchar(1));
 ```

-After this you can check this!
+After do these, you can see below!

 ```